Schmelzberry/CretaceousApi/README.md

 ## 🌐 About the Project

 ### 📖 Description
-An API that functions as a species archive for dinosaurs that were alive during the cretaceous period.
+An API that functions as a species archive for (fake)dinosaurs that were alive during the cretaceous period.
 It utilizes RESTful principles, version control, and pagination is a work in progress.
 The user is able to interact with/call on the API when using Postman.

 ### 🦠 Known Bugs